 Tisha Bav is the saddest day in the Jewish calendar.
 It is as if the Heavens have chosen this date as a time of perpetual destruction and sadness.
 So many tragedies befell our people on this day.
 The first and second Temples were destroyed.
-The fortress of Beitar, the centre of the Bar Kochba revolt, fell on Tisha Bav, ending the three-year revolt against Rome and crushing the spirit of the Jewish People.
+The fortress of Beitar, the center of the Bar Kochba revolt, fell on Tisha Bav, ending the three-year revolt against Rome and crushing the spirit of the Jewish People.
 No longer would there be a Jewish army -until the 20th century.

 The expulsions from England in 1290 and Spain in 1492.
 World War 1 starting.
-So many tragedies linked to this day.
+So many tragedies are linked to this day.
 Why?

 The Sages of old linked the events of Tisha B’av to the fateful night of the spies.
 The spies sent by Moses, return after 40 days and turn their back on the Land of Israel.
 The people cried that night.
 The Promised Land would be no more for them.
 Hashem said, “You cried for no reason.
 On this night you will have a reason to cry.”